 Can I pay my deposit in September when I get my loan?

-You will need to pay your deposit, admin fee and advance rent before you accept your place in halls.
+You will need to pay your deposit and advance rent before you accept your place in halls.
 You cannot defer this payment; it must be made before you accept your offer.
 Please note this amount may vary per hall.

 Can my parents/guardian set up the payment on my behalf?